Police: 4 people charged after 2 goats found killed

 Morgan, Haefele, McKinney and Donald Compton, 35, are all charged with offenses that include maiming an animal, conspiracy to maim an animal, animal cruelty and giving false information to law enforcement.

-It’s unclear if they have hired attorneys.
+It’s unclear if they have hired attorneys who could comment on the charges.

 Sign up for Daily Newsletters